top of page

 Should we be afraid of the offspring of Fenrir?

 In the seventeenth century, wolves were shot or killed otherwise in noticeable numbers in the Netherlands still, whilst in the following eighteenth century only one kill was reported.
-Probably the last wolf shot in the Netherlands, for the time being that is, was in 1869, at the village of Schinveld in province Limburg.
+Probably the last wolf shot in the Netherlands, for the time being that is, was in 1869, at the village of Schinveld in the province of Limburg.
 About the same time the last wolf was killed in Belgium too.
 The fact that in 1840 a plague affected the already diminishing wolf population, did not help either.

 "George: Be careful, Martha…I’ll rip you to pieces.
 Martha: You aren’t man enough…you haven’t the guts.”